Muzammal-Naseer/TTP/README.md

 ```

 ## Evaluation
-Download any or all of the pretrained generators to directory "pretrained_generators".
+1. Download any or all of the pretrained generators to directory "pretrained_generators".
+2. Download ImageNet models trained with [stylized ImageNet](https://github.com/rgeirhos/Stylized-ImageNet) and [augmentations](https://github.com/google-research/augmix) to directory "pretrained_models"

 Run the following command to evaluate transferability of a target to (black-box) model on the ImageNet-Val.
 ```